bryanedds/Nu/Prime/STANDARD.md

 11) Avoid object and struct types, as well as instance members and properties, unless you have a specific need for them (such as for a plug-in, interop, or a DSL, etc), and document that need.

-12) Avoid arrays generally, and if they can't be avoided due to, say, interop, avoid exposing them to consuming functions by converting them to an immutable data structure, or at minimum, a seq.
+12) Avoid arrays except when needed for performance reasons, and if they're need for, say, interop, avoid exposing them to consuming functions by converting them to an immutable data structure, or at minimum, a seq.

 13) Try to preserve debuggability of code by -